Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 \subsubsection{Design and measurements}

-RQ7 investigates the extent to which \APPR's mutation score estimate (i.e., the mutation score computed with Equation~\ref{equation:ms:exp}), when relying on FSCI and a reduced and prioritized test suite, can accurately predict the actual mutation score of the system.
+\JMR{3.16}{RQ7 investigates the extent to which the mutation score estimated by MASS with Equation~\ref{equation:ms:exp}}, can accurately predict the actual mutation score of the system.

 To this end, we apply \APPR to the five subjects described in Section~\ref{sec:empirical:subjects} and compute the mutation score according to equation~\ref{equation:ms:exp}.
 We compare the resulting mutation scores with those obtained with a traditional, non-optimized mutation analysis process that tests all the mutants with the entire test suite and do not discard likely equivalent mutants.
-Since we have already demonstrated that FSCI accurately estimates the mutation score (see RQ4), we discuss the percentage of live mutants that are discarded by means of $T_E$ and the effect it has on the mutation score.
+Since we have already demonstrated that FSCI, applied to a reduced and prioritized test suite, accurately estimates the mutation score (see RQ4), we discuss the percentage of live mutants that are discarded by means of $T_E$ and the effect it has on the mutation score.